Skip to main content

 1. Blown-In Fiberglass Is A Lower Cost Option

-In terms of materials, blown-in fiberglass insulation is one of the cheaper insulation options available.
-The price per square foot averages at about $1.50 per square foot for raw materials.
+In terms of materials, blown-in fiberglass insulation is one of the more budget-friendly insulation options available.
+The price per square foot ranges between $2.50 and $5.00 per square foot for raw materials.
 Of course, the cost varies based on the necessary R-value for a project.
 The higher the required R-value, the greater the amount of raw materials needed.

-The material cost from a hardware store would be approximately $1.67 to $2.00 per square foot at an R-value of R-49.
-However, even at $2 per square foot, blown-in fiberglass is still a much cheaper attic insulator than spray foam insulation.
+The material cost from a hardware store would be approximately $2.50 to $4.00 per square foot at an R-value of R-49.
+However, even at $4 per square foot, blown-in fiberglass is still more affordable than spray foam.

 2. Blown-In Fiberglass Has Few Installation Requirements